FelixPetriconi/future_proposal/proposal.md

 ## Cancellation of futures

 Because of different reasons it might be that the result of an asynchronous operation and its continuation is not needed any more; e.g. the user has cancelled an operation in the user interface.
+The current design of std::future and the TS does not support any kind of cancellation.
+So it is required to wait for its fulfillment even the result might not be needed any more.
+On systems with limited resources, e.g. mobile devices, this is a waste of resources.
+Even it is possible to implement cancellation on top of the existing design, it would be preferable, if the futures would have this capability by themselfs.

-So it is neecessary that a future can be destructed without the execution of its associated task.
-In this case all attached continuations should not be executed as well.
-The std::future from C++11 is required to wait for its fulfillment even the result might not be needed any more.
-From our point of view this is a waste of resources.
+So we think that it is neecessary that a future can be destructed without the execution of its associated task.
+In such a situation all attached continuations should not be executed as well.

-(destructing a future should cause any unexpected tasks to become no-ops.
-If this feature isn't build in it needs to composable without creating a new future type.)

 ## Simplified interface